nus-cs2103-AY2324S1/tp/docs/team/sk2001git.md

 | `* * *`  | Hiring Manager | record the score of the different activities such as interviewsor assessments that an applicant might go through | I can use them for effective comparison and filter the candidates easily                                                                   |
 | `* * *`  | Hiring Manager | compare candidates using their performance in their assessments or interviews                                    | I can choose the best candidates to move to the next stage of the hiring process and get the best performing candidates objectively        |

-### The remaining are the use cases for my features related and test cases for manual testing.
+**The remaining not mentioned are the use cases for my features related and test cases for manual testing.**

 ### Contributions to User Guide(Extracts)